rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Can I monitor replication?

 Yes.
 You can monitor replication using the monitoring agent installed on the instance.
-For more information, see [Monitoring Read Replication](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/#document-general-api-info/monitoring-read-replication) in the API documentation.
+For more information, see [Database replication with Cloud Databases](how-to/database-replication-with-cloud-databases) and [Monitoring Read
+Replication](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/#document-general-api-info/monitoring-read-replication)
+in the API documentation.